Xetibo/ReSet-Doc/sections/literature.typ

 For ReSet, the use case for a plugin system is the wide variety of features that either a system supports, or the user wants.
-As an example, it makes no sense to provide VR Headset configuration for a system that does not support such devices.
-At the same, it is also counterproductive to offer settings for users that will never be used, for example touchpad settings on a desktop, here the system could either detect available devices and load plugins respectively, or simply give users the ability to gradually control their used plugins.
+As an example, it makes no sense to provide a VR Headset configuration for a system that does not support such devices.
+At the same, it is also counterproductive to offer settings for users that will never be used, for example, touchpad settings on a desktop, here the system could either detect available devices and load plugins respectively, or simply give users the ability to gradually control their used plugins.